splinesoft/SSDataSources/README.md

         cell.textLabel.text = trigger.name;
     };

-    // Set the table data source.
-    self.tableView.dataSource = dataSource;
+    // SSCoreDataSource conforms to NSFetchedResultsControllerDelegate.

-    // Optional - setting the `tableView` property will automatically update the table
+    // Set the `tableView` property to automatically update the table
-    // in response to core data insert, update, and delete events. dataSource.tableView = self.tableView;
+    // after changes in the data source's managed object context. dataSource.tableView = self.tableView;

     // Optional - row animation to use for update events.